 Metro-North PTC Program.
-Both Metro-North and LIRR have implemented Positive Train Control ("PTC") programs to meet the requirements of the Rail Safety Improvement Act of 2008 (the PTC Act).
+Both Metro-North and LIRR have implemented Positive Train Control ("PTC") programs to meet the requirements of the Rail Safety Improvement Act of 2008 (the "PTC Act").
 PTC is designed to prevent train-to-train collisions, overspeed derailments, train incursions into work zones, and the movement of a train through a wrongly positioned switch.
-At the end of 2020 all three Metro-North lines-the Hudson, Harlem, and New Haven lines-were complete, with the exception of the Waterbury Branch, thereby meeting the FRA requirements for PTC implementation.
+At the end of 2021 all Metro-North lines and branches were operating with full PTC functionality, thereby meeting the FRA requirements.
 The FRA granted conditional approval of the PTC Safety Plan and System Safety Certification in November 2020.
-In 2021, the Waterbury Branch was equipped with PTC.
+In 2021, the Waterbury Branch, previously covered by a Mainline Track Exemption, was equipped and commissioned with PTC.